0xAlec/alec_hearth/README.md

-Retrieves a list of senders associated with the 100 most recent emails for a gmail user.
+Retrieves a list of up to 100 contacts via emails exchanged (i.e. when there's a reply to a sent email)

 ## To run: